 - Sydney Boles ([email protected]): Reporter/Producer (WMMT & Ohio Valley ReSource)

 - Brett Ratliff ([email protected]): Program Director, Traditional Music Project Director

 - Elizabeth Sanders ([email protected]): WMMT General Manager

 WMMT-FM is a project of Appalshop, Inc., a not-for-profit arts and education center in Whitesburg, KY., dedicated to documenting and preserving the life and culture of Appalachia.
 The governing body of WMMT is the Board of Directors of Appalshop, Inc., which meets twice yearly.
 All Board meetings that relate to the conduct of public broadcasting by Appalshop, Inc., are open to the public.

-All meetings will be held at Appalshop, 91 Madison Avenue, Whitesburg KY, and will begin at 10 AM.
+All meetings will be held at Appalshop, 91 Madison Avenue, Whitesburg KY.
 For further information please contact Appalshop at 606 633-0108.

 Appalshop’s current Board of Directors:

 •Nell Fields, Chair

 •Betsy Whaley, Vice Chair